zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    Constructs an opaque of X509 from a der-formatted string.

-   :Note: this function is mostly meant for testing purposes
+   :param Note: this function is mostly meant for testing purposes

    .. zeek:see:: x509_certificate x509_extension x509_ext_basic_constraints
                 x509_ext_subject_alternative_name x509_verify